stuomas/stuomaskin/README.md

 2. Download the images (header.png, logo.png, sidebar.png, sticky.png, subicon.png) and keep their original names.
 (Reddit permits only uploaded images, no links)
 3. Go to reddit.com/r/Kodi/about/stylesheet and paste the CSS into the editbox.
 Don't press save just yet
 4. Below the stylesheet edit box, upload the images
-5. Press save and you are done!
+5. Press save!
+6. Go to subreddit settings and set any sidebar text titles to h1 or h2 level adding # or ## in front of it in order to get stylized titles.

 <b>Image sizes</b>